 What is Meningococcal Meningitis?

-In Australia and other developed nations meningitis mainly occurs in the form of serogroups B & C; however since the introduction of the MenC vaccine into the immunisation program, this strain is much less common in Australia.
+In the past, in Australia, meningococcal meningitis largely occurred in the form of serogroups B & C, however since the meningococcal meningitis vaccination with the MenC vaccine was introduced into the immunisation program, this strain is now much less common.

 Risk to travellers

 The risk to travellers is generally low.
-Vaccination is recommended for travel to the 'Meningitis Belt' during the dry season, for travel to areas with an active epidemic, or for prolonged travel when extensive contact with the local population in endemic areas is expected.
+Meningococcal meningitis vaccination is recommended for travel to the 'Meningitis Belt' during the dry season, for travel to areas with an active epidemic, or for prolonged travel when extensive contact with the local population in endemic areas is expected.

 NOTE - ACWY meningococcal meningitis vaccination is mandatory for travellers making the pilgrimage to Saudi Arabia for the Hajj or Umrah.
-Full details of the requirement are set each year by the Ministry of the Hajj in Saudi Arabia.
+Full details of the requirement are set each year by the Ministry of Hajj in Saudi Arabia.
+For the pilgrimage, travel or seasonal work in Hajj zones, it is a requirement to submit a valid meningococcal meningitis vaccination certificate with a quadrivalent (ACYW) meningococcal vaccine received at least 10 days before the planned arrival to Hajj and Umrah areas.

 What is Meningococcal Meningitis Vaccination?